anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 This necessitates a Namada node whose job it is to submit these transactions on Ethereum at the conclusion of each Namada epoch.
 This node is called the __Designated Relayer__.
 In theory, since this message is publicly available on the blockchain, anyone can submit this transaction, but only the Designated Relayer will be directly compensated by Namada.

 All Namada validators will have an option to serve as bridge relayer and the Namada ledger will include a process that does the relaying.
 Since all Namada validators are running Ethereum full nodes, they can monitor that the message was relayed correctly by the Designated Relayer.

-During the `FinalizeBlock` call in the ledger, if the epoch changes, a flag should be set alerting the next block proposer that they are the Designated Relayer for this epoch.
-If their message gets accepted by the Ethereum state inclusion onto Namada, new NAM tokens will be minted to reward them.
+During the `FinalizeBlock` call in the ledger, if the transfer of power message is placed on chain, a flag should be set alerting the next block
+proposer that they are the Designated Relayer for this epoch.

+If the Ethereum event spawned by relaying their  message gets accepted by the Ethereum state inclusion onto Namada, new NAM tokens will be minted to reward them.
 The reward amount shall be a protocol parameter that can be changed via governance.
 It should be high enough to cover necessary gas fees.

 ## Ethereum Smart Contracts
 The set of Ethereum contracts should perform the following functions: